-- Tests
+Tests

-- Written assignments
+- Written assignments - Self-evaluations

-- Self-evaluations

-16.Staff training
+16. Staff training

-Training will be provided by the Head of Personal Development to the relevant members of staff on a termly basis to ensure they are up to date with the RSE and health education curriculum.
+Training will be provided by the Assistant Headteacher responsible for Personal Development to the relevant members of staff on a termly basis to ensure they are up to date with the RSE and health education curriculum.
 Training will also be scheduled around any updated guidance on the curriculum and any new developments, e.g., "sexting," which may need to be addressed in relation to the curriculum.